migamjulian/academic-evah/content/home/about.md

 # Biography

-Evah Luviah is research assistant at the Indonesian Medical Education and Research Institute (IMERI), Cluster Stem Cell and Tissue Engineering Research Center (SCTE-RC).
+Evah Luviah is a research assistant at the Indonesian Medical Education and Research Institute (IMERI), Cluster Stem Cell and Tissue Engineering Research Center (SCTE-RC).